 So, I’m going to pay just the minimum amounts on bills B and C, but I’m going to throw everything but the kitchen sink at Bill A. I will work extra hours, have garage sales, save money on groceries, whatever I can do to bring in extra money.

-I manage to get Bill A paid off in record time – let’s say I pay an extra $175/month and pay it off in 12 months.
-So, then I take the $200 I’ve been paying on Bill A and I apply it to the $40 a month I am paying on Bill B. This gets Bill B paid off super quick and then I go after Bill C. Now I’m using the $200 from Bill A along with the $40 from Bill B to make mega-payments on Bill C. See how powerful this strategy can be?
+This helps me get Bill A paid off in record time – let’s say I pay an extra $175/month and pay it off in 12 months.
+So, then I take the $200 ($25 plus the extra $175) I’ve been paying on Bill A and I apply it to the $40 a month I am paying on Bill B. This gets Bill B paid off super quick and then I go after Bill C. Now I’m using the $200 from Bill A along with the $40 from Bill B to make mega-payments on Bill C. See how powerful this strategy can be?

 Keep in mind that I am an Excel expert.
 No foolin’!
 I really am very sharp in Excel.
 I should be – I’ve been using it pretty much daily for about the last 35 years.
 (Which, if you know your spreadsheets, is PRIOR to when Excel was actually invented.
 I used several of its predecessors and I’ve even taught classes in it.)
 So if I say a spreadsheet is waaay better than anything I could ever come up with, believe me, that is a good spreadsheet!

-You just download the spreadsheet – it seems quite safe.
-I’ve had no issues with viruses or anything from it.
-Then you just enter your bills.
-You don’t need account numbers, just the total amount due, the monthly payment amount, and interest rate.
+You just download the spreadsheet.
+Then you just enter each of your bills – credit card bills, car loans, anything that is a balance that can be paid off over time.
+You don’t need the account numbers, just the total amount due, the monthly payment amount, and interest rate.
 That’s often the scary part because you can see exactly how much you owe, all in one place.
 But that’s OK, it’s going to get much better very soon.

 Debt Snowball Tips